 Chair: Prof. Michel L. Tremblay

 One of the main goals of the MRM Network is to encourage research that seeks novel forward-looking insight and discovery in a basic understanding of biological concepts of stem cells, which translate into novel technologies and regenerative medicine.
 In that sense, it is crucial that MRM supports our researchers in using the numerous quality platforms that have been built across the McGill network.
 It has therefore put in place a special fund to support small research projects using one of the MRM affiliated core facilities: the MRM Internal Funding competition.

 Clinical Pipeline Committee

 This committee is responsible for identifying clinical research related to regenerative medicine currently happening or in development at McGill University and affiliated hospitals.
 It will support researchers from McGill in structuring future clinical research to move projects forward and to comply with regulatory agencies.
-This committee is mainly composed of clinical researchers working at the MUHC-RI.
+This committee is mainly composed of clinical researchers working in McGill-affiliated hospitals.
 This clinical pipeline will promote translational research involving stem cells and/or regenerative medicine.
 This committee could also be involved in monthly clinical seminars and clinics.
-Expansion of these clinical pipelines are also ongoing for the JGH and the Neuro.

 Chair: Prof. Terry Hébert